Eberhard and Phyllis Kronhausen

-Phyllis (born 1929) and Eberhard Kronhausen (1915 - 2009) were a husband-and-wife team of American sexologists, mainly active in the 1960s and 1970s.
+Phyllis (1929 - 2012) and Eberhard Kronhausen (1915 - 2009) were a husband-and-wife team of American sexologists, mainly active in the 1960s and 1970s.
 They wrote a number of books on sexuality and eroticism, and they also amassed a collection of erotic art, which traveled around Europe in 1968 as the "First International Exhibition of Erotic Art" and then found a home in San Francisco as the Museum of Erotic Art (1970-1973).

 Biography

 Eberhard Kronhausen was born on September 12, 1915.
 He was brought up in Europe and “had firsthand experience of Nazi Germany”.
-Phyllis was born in 1929 in the USA.
+Phyllis was born on January 26, 1929 in Minnesota.
 The Kronhausens met in 1954 at the University of Minnesota, where Phyllis, then 25, was an undergraduate studying business, and Eberhard, at the relatively late age of 39, was getting a Masters in psychology.